fricciardi/datetime2/src/docs/calendars.rst

    For example, ``GregorianCalendar(2008, 3, 1).day_of_year() == 61``.

-.. method:: date.gregorian.replace(year, month, day)
+.. method:: gregorian.replace(year, month, day)

-   Returns a new :class:`Date` object with the same value, except for those members given new values by whichever keyword arguments are specified.
+   Returns a new :class:`GregorianCalendar` object with the same value, except for those members given new values by whichever keyword arguments are specified.
 All values are optional; if used, they must be integers.
 If any argument is outside its validity range, a :exc:`ValueError` exception is raised.
-For example, if ``d == Date.gregorian(2002, 12, 31)``, then ``d.replace(day=26) == Date.gregorian(2002, 12, 26)``.
+For example, if ``greg == GregorianCalendar(2002, 12, 31)``, then ``greg.replace(day=26) == GregorianCalendar(2002, 12, 26)``.

-   .. versionadded:: 0.3.2
-      :meth:`replace` will be added in version 0.3.2.

 .. method:: date.gregorian.week_and_day(week_start = 0)